 Don’t hold your breath!

-Sea spiders don’t have a heart to beat blood and oxygen around their body, moving these around their body by pumping their gut.
-Their weak heart functions only to move blood around their central body.
+Sea spiders don’t use their heart to beat blood and oxygen around their entire body, moving these around their body by pumping their gut; their weak heart functions only to move blood around their central body.
 As they don’t have gills or lungs for respiration, sea spiders absorb oxygen through their cuticle.
 The gut branches throughout the body of sea spiders, and essentially fill space.

 This unusual breathing mechanism was first discovered by H. Arthur Woods at the McMurdo base in Antarctica after spending “a lot of time just watching blood and gut flows in sea spiders.”
 He then conducted several experiments using video microscopy, tracing the haemolymph movements.
 Other experiments have also shown that contractions of the gut (which is present in the legs) moves oxygen around the body.
 The sea spiders gut has a peristaltic wave (also found in humans at a lower intensity), which is more vigorous than would be needed solely for digestion.